YeetBot3736/avocados-mod/README.md

 As such, please do not download any of these as this may be buggy.

-For the version that was just released - go to https://www.curseforge.com/minecraft/mc-mods/the-avocados-mod
+For the version that was just released - go [here](https://www.curseforge.com/minecraft/mc-mods/the-avocados-mod).